<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 An asset has a five-year rental period without a renewal option, a $10,000 lease payment at the beginning of each month, and an incremental borrowing rate of 6% with initial direct costs of $2,000.

-First, calculate the lease liability, which is the present value of the 60 monthly payments discounted at 6%, for a total of $519,842.
+First, calculate the lease liability, which is the present value of the 60 monthly payments discounted at 6%, for a total of $509,842.
+When a payment is made at the beginning of the lease term, it is not included in the Lease Liability.

 Right of Use Assets FAQ’s

-Is Right of Use Asset a Current Asset?
+Is the Right of Use Asset a Current Asset?

-Right of use assets are generally classified as non-current assets on a balance sheet over the course of a lease.
+Right of use assets are generally classified as non-current assets on a balance sheet.

-Is Right of Use Asset an Operating Lease?
+Is a Right of Use Asset an Operating Lease?

 A right of use asset can be either an operating lease or a finance lease.

-Where Does Right of Use Asset Go On a Balance Sheet?
+Where Does the Right of Use Asset Go On a Balance Sheet?

 Still have questions about ROU assets or other lease accounting-related questions?
 We’re here to answer them.
 Reach out to us today to learn more about lease accounting (and how software can make your life a lot easier).